Why Marx Was Right: Publication history

 The book was published in hardback on 17 June 2011 (ISBN 9780300181531) and in paperback in 2012.
 A second edition with a new preface (ISBN 9780300231069) marked Marx's bicentenary in 2018, accompanied by an audiobook read by Roger Clark.
 Commonweal published an extract from the original book.

 Throughout his career, Eagleton has aimed to alternate between specialist books and books for the general reader; Why Marx Was Right is in the latter category.
 He said that the historical moment was right for the book.
-Eagleton saw the September 11 attacks and financial crisis of 2007–2008 as crises that made capitalism more readily noticeable in daily life.
+Eagleton saw the September 11 attacks and the 2008 financial crisis as crises that made capitalism more readily noticeable in daily life.
 While Marxism had been unfashionable due to the failures of the Soviet Union and modern China, these crises caused a resurgence in Marxist thought, leading to books like G. A. Cohen's Why Not Socialism?
 (2009) and Alain Badiou's The Communist Hypothesis (2010).

 Eagleton was motivated by "a feeling of the continued relevance of Marx in a world in which he seems to be so obsolete".
 Eagleton was interested in the rhetorical conceit of defending Marxism against individual points of layperson criticism, that Marxism is "irrelevant or offensive or authoritarian or backwards-looking", and believed Marx's views had been "extraordinarily caricatured".
 In a talk, Eagleton recounted that a reader sent a letter asking why the book was not called Why Marx Is Right in present tense and replied "he's dead, actually".

 Eagleton, who is from an Irish Catholic family, saw the book's sixth chapter to be among its most important.
 In arguing that spirituality is connected to the material world as a way to discuss "human relationships, historical realities, justice" and other topics, he drew connections between Catholic theology and Marx's base and superstructure construct.